CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ```bash
 swiftc ./employee.swift -emit-ir | more
 ```
-Here we can see a snippet of the LLVM's familiar declaration which in the next step would be transformed by it into machine code.
+Here we can see a snippet of the LLVM's familiar declaration which in the next step would be transformed by it into the machine code.

 ```asm
 ...